wadimdz/proploc/README.md

-## proploc
+## proploc - Java properties l10n tool

-Property l10n tool.
 Extracts new/untranslated messages from language properties when during development only master files were updated by developers.
 Extracted messages can be sent to translators and later reintegrated in sources.

 ## Example
 Precondition: master property files have no language suffix (for example: mytexts.properties) and properties files with other languages have one (for example: mytexts_pl.properties).

 If You have two directories with properties from previous (RelX) and current (RelY) release:

 ```